RaviTeja110820/aws/AWS Essentials.md

 The entire concept of ***decoupling components*** is to ensure that the different components of an applications can be managed and maintained separately.
 If all components are tightly coupled then when one component goes down , the entire application would do down.
 Hence it is always a better design practice to decouple application components.

-***Amazon QuickSight*** is the most appropriate service to utilise in the scenario, it is a fully-managed service that allows for insightful business intelligence reporting, with creative methods of data delivery including graphical and interactive dashboards.
+***Amazon QuickSight*** is a fully-managed service that allows for insightful business intelligence reporting, with creative methods of data delivery including graphical and interactive dashboards.
 QuickSight includes machine learning which allows users to discover inconspicuous trends and patterns on their datasets.

 ***AWS CloudFormation*** provides templates to specify all the AWS resources needed by the testing environments.
 These templates can be instantiated as stacks to provision consistent environments every time one is needed.